-Regular monitoring of a person's response to treatment ensures that effectiveness can be assessed and treatment can be adjusted if needed.37 Monitoring treatment response is critical to optimizing care and should be part of every treatment plan.
+Regular monitoring of a person's response to treatment ensures that effectiveness can be assessed and treatment can be adjusted if needed.
+Monitoring treatment response is critical to optimizing care and should be part of every treatment plan.

-For children, adolescents, and young adults, careful monitoring is important when prescribing an SSRI, because it is associated with an increased risk of suicidal thinking and self-harm in a minority of people under age 30.22
+For children, adolescents, and young adults, careful monitoring is important when prescribing an SSRI, because it is associated with an increased risk of suicidal thinking and self-harm in a minority of people under the age 30 years.